pratikkarbhal/OpenCV-Vehicle_Tracker/README.md

 # Problem statement

-Use OpenCV Object tracking to make Trafficc Management System.
+Use OpenCV Object tracking to make Traffic Management System.

-Use appropriate Road footage. ( I Managed to get one from the video website pexels.com)
+Use appropriate Road footage. ( I used stock video from www.pexels.com)

 Track only Heavy vehicles (like car, bus, truck, etc.) from Traffic with all types of vehicles (including bikes, bicycle, people, etc.).